AdobeDocs/analytics-2.0-apis/src/pages/guides/migration.md

 ### Breakdowns

 With the 2.0 `/reports` endpoint, you can request as many breakdowns as you like, instead of the limit of four with the 1.4 APIs.
 To request a breakdown report, use an `itemId` in the `metricFilter` section of your request (as shown above).
 See [Breakdowns](endpoints/reports/breakdowns.md) for more detailed information.

-### Real-time and current data

-The `"source"="realtime"` and `"currentData"=true` flags in the 1.4 API allow you to request data that is minutes (possibly seconds) old.
-The `/reports` endpoint currently does not support this functionality.
-Adobe recommends that you continue to use the 1.4 API or LiveStream API for these use cases.